jmendiara/node-closure-linter-wrapper/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.2.0 Stable API and Errors
+  * Changed the parameters siganture
+  * Now, all errors are on err parameter from callback
+  * More test!

 * 0.1.0 First Implementation
   * gjslint only
   * Console Reporter